goxdev7/poli/README.md

 📚 Usage
 python poli.py

 Follow the on-screen prompts to select operation mode and desired tools.
-🔗 Command Reference
-CommandDescriptionrarsearcherFind RAR logs containing passwordstxtsearcherSearch text files for keywordscombocleanerClean and optimize combo listsusersearchSearch usernames across platformstokengenGenerate sample Discord tokenstokencheckerCheck validity of Discord tokenshelpShow help menuclearClear the screenexitExit the application
+Type "help" in terminal to see commands.
 ⚙️ Configuration
 No additional configuration is required.
 The application will prompt for necessary inputs during operation.
 📝 License